christopher-yue/React-Timer/README.md

-# rubikscubetimer
+# rubiks cube timer

 This application currently only works on mobile devices.
+The purose is to create a stopwatch that makes it easier to find out how fast you can solvea rubiks cube

-Tap once to start the stopwatch
+Once you are ready to start solving the cube, place your finger on the screen and as soon as you release your finger from the screen the stopwatch will start

-Tap again to stop it
+Once you are done solving the cube, taap the screen again and it will stop the timer

-After it is stopped tap and and it will reset
+To reset the timer, just tap the screen again after it is stopped